apurvabhandari/Kubernetes/exam_prep/CKA.md

 - Troubleshooting — 10%

 #### For creating any resource please use dry run at the end and save it in file so that it will be easy to deploy - pod, deployment, service, etc `-o yaml --dry-run=client` <br>
+#### In case if you want to change namespace `kubectl config set-context $(kubectl config current-context) --namespace=default`
 ## Preparation
 ### 1. Deployment <br>
-   Refer Deployment doc for more details - [kubernetes deployment](https://kubernetes.io/docs/tasks/run-application/run-stateless-application-deployment/)<br>
+-   Refer Deployment doc for more details - [kubernetes deployment](https://kubernetes.io/docs/tasks/run-application/run-stateless-application-deployment/)<br>
-   To create simple deployment <br>
+-   To create simple deployment <br>
    `$kubectl create deployment nginx --image=nginx` <br>
-   Custom deployment if you want to edit or modify.
+-   Custom deployment if you want to edit or modify.
 Open deployment.yaml make the changes and save it.<br>
    `$kubectl create deployment nginx --image=nginx -o yaml --dry-run=client > deployment.yaml` <br>
-   Once changes saved then,<br>
+-   Once changes saved then,<br>
    `$kubectl apply -f deployment.yaml`<br>
-   To verify deployment,<br>
+-   To verify deployment,<br>
    `$kubectl get deployment`<br>
    `$kubectl describe deployment nginx`<br>
-   To scale deployment = 2<br>
+-   To scale deployment = 2<br>
    `$kubectl scale deployment nginx replicas=2`<br>
-   To expose deployment on port = 80 as a ClusterIP or accessing service within the Cluster<br>
+-   To expose deployment on port = 80 as a ClusterIP or accessing service within the Cluster<br>
    `$kubectl expose deployment nginx --name=nginx-service --port=80 --targetPort=80 --type=ClusterIP`<br>
-   Here is the sample deployment using dry run<br>
+-   Here is the sample deployment using dry run<br>
-      `$kubectl create deployment nginx --image=nginx -o yaml --dry-run=client`
+      `$kubectl create deployment nginx --image=nginx:1.12 -o yaml --dry-run=client`
 ```
 apiVersion: apps/v1
 kind: Deployment